-- Avoid leading and loaded questions
+- Avoid leading or loaded questions.

 2. Email and customer contact forms

-B. Keeping email feedback organized
+Organize email feedback

 - Create boards within Trello titled “Product Ideas” (feature requests), “Up Next” (what’s being worked on) and “Roadmap” (what you plan to work on).

-- Create individual cards within each board to categorize requests.
+- Build individual cards within each board to categorize requests.
 For our Product Ideas board, we use sections like “Inbox” (new ideas), “Rejected” (discarded ideas), “Someday/Maybe” (good ideas, but not urgent), and “Apps” (integration requests).

 - Add email addresses within cards for the people who requested the idea.
 For instance, anyone who asked us for Reports upgrades will be added to a list within a card so that they can be notified when the upgrade is complete.
 Here’s an example card (with emails blocked out for privacy):

-3. Usability Tests
+3. Usability tests

 4. Exploratory customer interviews